Bituminous Coal Characteristics and Applications

 Characteristics of Bituminous Coal

-Mining locations: In the U.S., bituminous coal can be found in Illinois, Kentucky, West Virginia, Arkansas (Johnson, Sebastian, Logan, Franklin, Pope, and Scott counties), and locations east of the Mississippi river.
+In the U.S., bituminous coal can be found in Illinois, Kentucky, West Virginia, Arkansas (Johnson, Sebastian, Logan, Franklin, Pope, and Scott counties), and locations east of the Mississippi River.

 Bituminous coal contains the mineral pyrite, which serves as a host for impurities such as arsenic and mercury.
 Burning the coal releases trace mineral impurities into the air as pollution.
 During combustion, approximately 95 percent of bituminous coal's sulfur content gets oxidized and released as gaseous sulfur oxides.